lancerkind/API-Testing-Workshop/README.md

 This repository contains a simple API application that demonstrates the concepts described below.

 ## Project Structure
+- `src/main/resources/openapi.yaml` - OpenAPI specification for the API
 - `src/main/java/biz/agilenoir/invoiceapi/Main.java` - The main application that implements a simple invoice API
-- `src/test/java/biz/agilenoir/invoiceapi/contract/ApiTestClient.java` - A test client that demonstrates how to test the API
+- `src/test/java/biz/agilenoir/invoiceapi/contract/InvoiceTest.java` - A test that demonstrates how to test the contract from the API producer's perspective.
-- `src/main/resources/openapi.yaml` - OpenAPI specification for the API
+- `src/test/java/biz/agilenoir/invoiceapi/apischemavalidation/InvoiceSchemaTest.java` - A test that checks that the
+schema is correctly represented by the controller.

 ## Running the Application
 To run the application: